gaogaotiantian/viztracer/docs/source/installation.rst

 VizTracer requires python 3.6+ and can work on Linux/MacOs/Windows.
 No other dependency.
 For now, VizTracer only supports CPython.

-The prefered way to install VizTracer is via pip
+The preferred way to install VizTracer is via pip

 .. code-block::